Arthitkhotsaenlee/Dice-detection/README.md

 # Dice-detection
-this project is created to hand on with computer vision and YOLO v8 custom object detection modeltraining.
+this project is created to hand on with computer vision and YOLO-v8 model architecture and custom object detection modeltraining.
-Most of the project I has follow the Murtaza's instruction.
+Most of the project has follow the Murtaza's instruction.
 Link: (https://www.youtube.com/watch?v=WgPbbWmnXJ8&t=4092s)